bitst0rm-pub/Formatter/README.md

         "PYTHONPATH": ["${packages}/User/MyFolder/python/lib/python3.7/site-packages"]
     },

-    // This option addresses the syntaxes impact described in "format_on_save."
+    // This option addresses the syntaxes impact described in "format_on_save".
     // It serves as a global helper and only applies to the following options:
     // 1. "format_on_save"
     // 2. "format_on_paste"